Sydney-Informatics-Hub/AgReFed-ML/README.md

 - multi-model testing and automatic cross-validation on subsets of train and test data
 - visualisation of prediction maps of soil properties and uncertainties

 <figure>
     <img src="figures/feature_importance.jpg" alt="Feature Importance">
     <figcaption>Example plot of feature importance scores for multiple models.<figcaption>
 </figure>

+## Installation

+1) Download or clone github repo
+2) Unzip samples.zip in folder notebook, which creates a folder notebook/samples with all sample data files
+3) Setup AgReFed environment with conda/mamba (installation):
+    - if conda not installed yet, please install (see e.g., for conda-miniforge [https://github.com/conda-forge/miniforge](https://github.com/conda-forge/miniforge))
+    - run following commands in your terminal, here show for conda (if other environmnet used, please adjust):
+    ```bash
+    conda env create -n agrefed --file env_agrefed_combined.yaml

+    conda activate agrefed

+    cd notebooks
+    ```
+4) Open notebooks (see section below).
+Notebooks can be run, for example, in Jupyterlab environment, or within VSCode (using Jupyter or Quarto plugin), or via ```jupyter notebook```

 ## Use Case Scenarios